rorywag/UnzipAndSearch.ps1/README.md

-This PowerShell script is used to extract compressed files within a single folder to then run keywords across.
+This PowerShell script is used to extract compressed files within a single folder to then run keywords across the decompressed files.

 The script outputs the keyword matches into a seperate text file for review afterwards and allow the analyst to target the specific files with matches.